adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter1/firstapp_pc.md

 within Visual Studio, right-click on the **TaskList.iOS** project and select **Rebuild**.
 This will (finally!) build the application for you.

+!!! tip
-> Getting an error about _Provisioning Profiles_ not being available?
+    Getting an error about _Provisioning Profiles_ not being available?
 This is because you are building for a real device instead of the simulator.
 In order to build for a real device, you must have a linked Apple Developer Program.
 To get around this, select a Simulator before building.

 The **Run** button has received a **Device** label, but there are several simulator options.
 You should only use **Device** if you have signed up for the Apple Developer Program.
 Pick